 Many of our clients are frustrated that this requirement was not made known to them by their bank or lender at the time the loan was approved, nor are they prepared for the additional legal costs incurred with their lawyers for providing a solicitor’s certificate.

-Why do the banks require this certificate to be provided?
+Why do the banks require a solicitor’s certificate to be provided?

 Banks and other lenders require a solicitor’s certificate in order to shift the risk of the loan and or the guarantee involved over to the customer.